-Although,his writings do not appear to follow the demand of Apostolici regiminis that philosophers defend Catholic dogma to the best of their ability, ecclesiastical authorities did little to enforce the Fifth Lateran Council.
-While never convicted of heresy, nevertheless the last years of his life as well as the immediate aftermath were filled with accusations of heterodoxy, including the burning of his books at Venice.
-Some adversaries, such as Ambrogio Flandino, associated On Fate with Martin Luther’s and Hus’s denials of free will, an association that continued throughout the sixteenth century (Del Soldato 2010).
-That Guglielmo Gratarolo, a Calvinist exiled from Bergamo living in Basel, printed On Incantations and On Fate, potentially confirmed perceived links to heterodoxy (Maclean 2005).
+Although his writings do not appear to follow the demand of Apostolici regiminis that philosophers defend Catholic dogma to the best of their ability, ecclesiastical authorities did little to enforce the Fifth Lateran Council.
+While never convicted of heresy, or even tried for it, nevertheless after the publication of On the Immortality of the Soul he faced significant turmoil, including accusations of heterodoxy and the burning of copies of his books at Venice.
+Some adversaries, such as Ambrogio Flandino, associated On Fate with Martin Luther’s and Jan Hus’s denials of free will, an association that continued throughout the sixteenth century (Del Soldato 2010).
+That Guglielmo Gratarolo, a Calvinist exiled from Bergamo living in Basel, printed On Incantations and On Fate potentially confirmed perceived links to heterodoxy (Maclean 2005).
 As the Counter Reformation more clearly defined Catholic orthodoxy in the second half of the sixteenth century, many Catholic theologians and philosophers, especially Jesuits, saw his teachings as noxious and a potential source of heresy.
 During the seventeenth century, concerns over Pomponazzi grew in part due to the convicted and executed heretic Giulio Cesare Vanini (d.
 1619), who appropriated a number of Pomponazzi’s arguments.
 Subsequently, many scholars, including François Garasse, Marin Mersenne, and Tommaso Campanella, linked him to atheism and to Niccolò Machiavelli’s promotion of religious imposture as a political tool.
 Yet he still had his defenders.
 The erudite Frenchman Gabriel Naudé praised Pomponazzi both for his wit and for his historically accurate interpretation of Aristotle.
 As a result, Pomponazzi became linked to seventeenth-century libertinism (Martin 2014: 94–95, 124–44).

 Despite numerous negative assessments, some sixteenth-century philosophers pursued Pomponazzi’s approach.
 For example, Simone Porzio, a professor of philosophy at Pisa, followed his mortalist and Alexandrian take on the human intellect (Del Soldato 2010).
-Even though, many condemned his view that the soul dies with the body throughout the seventeenth century, Pierre Bayle absolved Pomponazzi of impiety, found him to an example of freedom of thought, and praised him for his ethical teachings that spurned the inducements of the afterlife (Bayle 1740: vol. 3, 777–83).
-In the nineteenth century, he was championed by positivists such as Ernest Renan and Roberto Ardigò, who upheld Pomponazzi as a model for the scientific spirit that opposed religious oppression (Ardigò 1869; Renan 1852: 284–88).
+Even though many throughout the seventeenth century condemned his view that the soul dies with the body, Pierre Bayle absolved Pomponazzi of impiety, found him to be an example of freedom of thought, and praised him for his ethical teachings that spurned the inducements of the afterlife (Bayle 1740: vol. 3, 777–83).
+In the nineteenth century, he was championed by positivists, such as Ernest Renan and Roberto Ardigò, who upheld Pomponazzi as a model for the scientific spirit that opposed religious oppression (Ardigò 1869; Renan 1852: 284–88).
 During the twentieth century, a number of scholars endorsed the views of seventeenth-century libertines, interpreting Pomponazzi as insincere, a promoter of religious imposture, or as a determined enemy of Christianity (see Busson 1957: 44–69; Charbonnel 1919: 220–74, 389–438).
 Accordingly, he gained among some the epithet “Radical Philosopher” (see Pine 1986).
-Other scholars, following the leads of Bruno Nardi and Paul Oskar Kristeller, placed him in the context of the secular tradition of medieval philosophy that separated theology from philosophy.
-Under that interpretation, Pomponazzi was not necessarily an instigator, or harbinger, of the conflicts between church and science of the modern period but rather better understood as participating in a continuation of scholastic philosophy’s practices, which included open inquiry, that began in the thirteenth century.
+Other scholars, following the leads of Bruno Nardi and Paul Oskar Kristeller, placed him in the context of the secular tradition of medieval philosophy that separated theology from philosophy (Bianchi 2008).
+Under that interpretation, Pomponazzi was not necessarily an instigator or harbinger of the conflicts between church and science of the modern period but rather better understood as continuing scholastic philosophical practices, which included open inquiry, that took root in the thirteenth century.

-For an extensive bibliography, including lists of manuscripts and editions of university lectures and short works, see Lohr 1988; Pietro Pomponazzi, 2004; Pietro Pomponazzi, 2013: 2715–69.
+For extensive bibliographies, including lists of manuscripts and editions of university lectures and short works, see Lohr 1988; Pietro Pomponazzi, 2004; Pietro Pomponazzi, 2013: 2715–69.

 Primary Sources: Pietro Pomponazzi